BramEsposito/commerce_ogone/README.txt

     --> Set both post-payment URLs to http://<your_website_address>/commerce-ogone/callback --> Request method can be POST or GET
     You can do the same for the setting "HTTP request for status changes" if needed.
+  * Dynamic e-Commerce parameters
+    --> Define which parameters will be sent back on the transaction feedback.
+Add AMOUNT and CURRENCY to selected parameters.

 Installing & configuring the Ogone payment method in Drupal Commerce
 ---------------------------------------------------------------------